 Which Article/Blog Post Elements work in AMP?

-Here are the individual data elements will be included in the AMP page if they are present:
+Here are the individual data elements that will be included in the AMP article or blog post if they are present:

 - Post Date

 - Associated Primary Image

 - Body (Multiple body sections will be concatenated into one body.
 Pagination will not be present.)